npm/npm/README.md

 Usually, the above instructions are sufficient.
 That will remove npm, but leave behind anything you've installed.

-If that doesn't work, or if you require more drastic measures, continue reading.

-This assumes that you installed node and npm in the default place.
-If you configured node with a different `--prefix`, or installed npm with a different prefix setting, then adjust the paths accordingly, replacing `/usr/local` with your install prefix.

-   rm -rf /usr/local/{lib/node,lib/node/.npm,bin,share/man}/npm*

-If you installed things *with* npm, then your best bet is to uninstall them with npm first, and then install them again once you have a proper install.
-This can help find any symlinks that are lying
-around:

-   ls -laF /usr/local/{lib/node,lib/node/.npm,bin,share/man} | grep npm

-Prior to version 0.3, npm used shim files for executables and node modules.
-To track those down, you can do the following:

-   find /usr/local/{lib/node,bin} -exec grep -l npm \{\} \; ;
+If you would like to remove all the packages that you have installed, then you can use the `npm ls` command to find them, and then `npm rm` to remove them.

+To remove cruft left behind by npm 0.x, you can use the included `clean-old.sh` script file.
+You can run it conveniently like this:

+    npm explore npm -g -- sh scripts/clean-old.sh

 ## Using npm Programmatically

-If you would like to use npm programmatically, you can do that as of version 0.2.6.
+If you would like to use npm programmatically, you can do that.
 It's not very well documented, but it IS rather simple.

     var npm = require("npm")
     npm.load(myConfigObject, function (er) {